MicrosoftDocs/bing-docs/bing-docs/bing-image-search/overview.md

 ## Next steps

 - Learn about other APIs in the [family of Bing Search APIs](../bing-web-search/bing-api-comparison.md).
-- Learn about [use and display requirements](../bing-web-search/use-display-requirements.md) for Bing Web Search.
+- Learn about [use and display requirements](../bing-web-search/use-display-requirements.md) for Bing Image Search.
 - Learn about [searching the web for images](how-to/get-images.md).
 - Learn about what's in the [JSON response](how-to/search-response.md).
 - Review [Image Search API v7 reference](reference/endpoints.md) documentation.